avis-router/avis/java/client/doc/README.txt

 Building (Eclipse 3.2 or later)
 ----------------------------------------------------------------------

-[this will only work with the full source tree from Subversion: see note above]
+[this requires the full source tree from Subversion: see note above]

 From Eclipse: